Anatomy of the human heart: Tricuspid valve

-Tricuspid valve separates right champers- atrium from ventricle.
+Tricuspid valve separates right chambers- atrium from ventricle.
 As its name suggest, it has 3 leaflets (anterior, posterior and septal), all attached at the annulus of the leaflet that notably lacks any fibrotic tissue.
 Apart from the leaflets and annulus, it also consists of three papillary muscles and three sets of chordae tendineae.

+Pulmonary valve

+The pulmonary valve, a semilunar valve, separates the right ventricle from the pulmonary trunk.

 Conduction system

 Conduction system is a network of cardiac muscle fibers aiming to generate and transduce signals in the heart, so to produce contraction of the heart and thus pulse.
 Normally, the signal is generated at sinus node, also known as sinoatrial node, since it lies on the right atrial wall, near the orifice of superior vena cava.
 Usually, a rather large artery, named sinus artery, supplies the node.
 Various pathways initiate from sinus node, and carry the signal through the wall of both right and left atrium.
 They all end in atrioventricular node.
 This latter node lies on the floor of atrioventricular septum, just above the orifice of Coronary Sinus.
 From the atrioventricular node, the buddle of His, that travels along the interventricular septum and spits the to left and right buddle branches.
 They supply left and right ventricle respectively.